roncortez/digital-store-/docs/prd.md

 4. Consider adding user flow diagrams

 ### Final Decision
-**READY FOR ARCHITECT**: The PRD provides sufficient foundation for architectural design with recommended enhancements for completeness.
+READY FOR ARCHITECT: The PRD provides sufficient foundation for architectural design with recommended enhancements for completeness.

 ## Next Steps